fan2/mkdocs/docs/blog/posts/cs/sdlc.md

 ### Deployment(config, preview, release)

 After detailed unit testing and system integration testing, it's expected that all bugs have been fixed.
-The product can then be showcased to the Senior Product Manager.
-If it passes the showcase, the product is ready for release.
+The product can then be presented/showcased/demonstrated to the Senior Product Manager and relevant stakeholders (aka general acceptance before delivery).
+If it passes the showcase, the product is ready for release/delivery.
 The final product is rolled out in phases according to the organisation's strategy.

 Typically, the deployment team will perform the configuration and test the preview/pre-release version of the production in a real industrial environment, e.g. A/B test, test flight.
 The process involves feedback-improving and CD (continuous delivery/deployment).
 It is important to ensure its fulfilment and smooth performance.